voidwest/ember/README.md

 A 2026-08 validation wave (Qwen2.5-1.5B and Llama-3.2-1B across Q8/Q6/Q4,
-~500 deterministic runs) found **no Arabic-selective quantization degradation** — a null at every precision/family combination tested.
-The robust output is the **causal-localization toolchain**: single-layer activation patches restore quantized-boundary failures, with the causal locus one layer before the divergence ramp (qwen L7/28, llama L1/16), and the mechanism is near-threshold flips — quantization noise crosses the model's smallest decision margins.
+~500 deterministic runs) found **no Arabic-selective quantization degradation**, a null at every precision/family combination tested.
+The robust output is the **causal-localization toolchain**: single-layer activation patches restore quantized-boundary failures, with the causal locus one layer before the divergence ramp (qwen L7/28, llama L1/16), and the mechanism is near-threshold flips quantization noise crosses the model's smallest decision margins.

 **Validation caveat.** "Supported" in the model tables means an execution